Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

 • Gabbro-Restro Bar: It is one of the best places to relax and grab a bite.
 They can whip up any cocktail to your liking.
 (0.3 km)

-Where to Stay at the Dolmabahce Palace?
+Where to Stay at Dolmabahce Palace?

-Attractions Near the Dolmabahce Palace
+Attractions Near Dolmabahce Palace

-• Hagia Sophia: With a history spanning over a millennium, the Hagia Sophia has served as a church, a mosque, and a museum, and is now declared a church again.
+• Hagia Sophia: With a history spanning over a millennium, Hagia Sophia has served as a church, a mosque, and a museum, and is now declared a church again.
 Its grand dome, stunning mosaics, and impressive size make it an iconic symbol of Byzantine and Ottoman architectural fusion.

 • Galata Tower: Dating back to the medieval period, the Galata Tower has served many purposes, from a watchtower to a lighthouse.
-It has a beautiful observation deck, from where you can catch stunning views of the city.
+It has a beautiful observation deck from where you can catch stunning views of the city.

-Book Dolmabahce Palace Tickets
+Book Dolmabahce Palace tickets

-Skip The Line Tickets to Dolmabahce Palace with Harem Section and Audio Guide
+Dolmabahce Palace Skip-the-Line Tickets with Audio Guide

 Free Cancellation